Beo-Coder/muehki-gds1porsche/READMEsoftware.md

 </pre>

-To read/write to the EEPROM I used my own library
+To read/write to the EEPROM, I used my own library
 [EEPROM 24 lib](https://github.com/Beo-Coder/muehk-lib-Microchip-EEPROM-24)